Anushk97/Blog/_posts/2024-06-11-second-post.md

 ---
 ### Dataloaders and training 🎲

-Before loading the data, we need to complete the GPT class defined earlier and add the forward method, load pre-trained weights and optimizers to it.
+Before loading the data, we need to complete the GPT class defined earlier and add the forward method, load pre-trained weights and optimizers to it for training.

 ```
 class GPT(nn.Module):